Antibodyarmy/Batch-extract-xiso/README.md

 This tool is to be used with extract-xiso and come pre packaged with the extract-xiso.exe that I tested it with

-But you are encouraged to download the latest version from the official repo.
+But you are encouraged to download the latest version from the official repo.<br/>

 From here: https://github.com/XboxDev/extract-xiso

 # How To Use this tool